Sending encrypted email to someone who uses Hushmail

 Sending encrypted email to someone who doesn’t use Hushmail

 When you send an encrypted email to someone who doesn’t use Hushmail, they will read it on a secure web page.
-The email will be available to them for 2 weeks.

 If you use a third-party email app, such as Apple Mail (also referred to as Mac Mail) or Outlook, by default, the email app will send encrypted to other Hushmail accounts but not encrypted to people without Hushmail accounts.
 There are a few other encryption configurations if you use an email app.
 Please contact us and we can help you set up the best one for your specific situation.